Chia Network (XCH) Price Hits $85.93 on Major Exchanges

-Chia Network (XCH) traded down 5.5% against the US dollar during the 1 day period ending at 13:00 PM Eastern on September 6th.
-Chia Network has a total market capitalization of $241.16 million and approximately $13.92 million worth of Chia Network was traded on exchanges in the last 24 hours.
-In the last week, Chia Network has traded 12.9% lower against the US dollar.
-One Chia Network coin can now be purchased for $85.93 or 0.00206989 BTC on exchanges.
+Chia Network (XCH) traded down 5.5% against the US dollar during the 24-hour period ending at 7:00 AM Eastern on September 9th.
+One Chia Network coin can now be bought for $85.93 or 0.00206989 BTC on popular cryptocurrency exchanges.
+Over the last week, Chia Network has traded 12.9% lower against the US dollar.
+Chia Network has a market capitalization of $241.16 million and $13.92 million worth of Chia Network was traded on exchanges in the last day.

 - Tarality (TARAL) traded down 0.9% against the dollar and now trades at $0.0008 or 0.00000004 BTC.